25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

   public static void Main()
   {

-      // Create a new Geeks object.
+      // Create a new Geeks object
       Geeks g1 = new Geeks(2018);

-      // here is g1 details is copied to g2.
+      // here is g1 details is copied to g2
       Geeks g2 = new Geeks(g1);
   }
   ```